Opinion

 Against that backdrop, there are some practical steps you can take now to put yourself on the front foot.
 These include:

-• clarifying internal responsibilities, including who will receive, triage, and negotiate recognition requests
+• clarifying internal responsibilities, including who will receive, triage, negotiate and authorise recognition requests

 • identifying business areas where requests are most likely, considering factors such as existing union presence, collective issues or disputes, and upcoming organisational change